blex-max/pileup-events/README.md

     chr1:1000-2000  # 1001bp range
 ```

+The output is a comma separated matrix printed to stdout.
+To direct the ouput to a file do `pileup-events ... > results.csv`

 The region string is 1-indexed, end-inclusive, i.e. identical to `samtools view` -
 excepting the fact that `pileup-events` allows a series of shorthands such as `<chr>:<pos>`
 for a single location.
 See the helptext for more details.